 If the project is determined to be eligible for the required minimum points, the applicant will receive a Preliminary Scoring Determination letter from the Agency that details the points awarded.
 This letter is to be submitted with the complete 42(m)(1)(D) application.
-The 42(m)(1)(D) application may only be submitted following an allocation of bonds.
+The 42(m)(1)(D) application may only be submitted following an allocation of a portion of the state ceiling for tax exempt volume limited bonds.

-Prior to bond issuance, the developer must submit to Minnesota Housing a full and complete application for issuance of a Preliminary Determination by Minnesota Housing pursuant to Section 42(m)(1)(D) [also see the QAP for additional detail].
-The developer must submit to Minnesota Housing all documents required for an application for tax credits under Chapter 6.A of the Housing Tax Credit Program Procedural Manual and any additional information requested by Minnesota Housing.
+Thirty days prior to issuance of tax exempt volume limited bonds, sufficient, together with any volume limited bonds issued in a prior calendar year, to finance at least 50 percent of the aggregate basis of the building and the land, the developer must submit to Minnesota Housing a full and complete application for issuance of a Preliminary Determination by Minnesota Housing pursuant to Section 42(m)(1)(D) [also see the QAP for additional detail].
+The developer must submit to Minnesota Housing all documents required for an application for tax credits under Chapter 6.A of the Housing Tax Credit Program Procedural Manual, incorporated into the Application Checklist in the Multifamily Customer Portal and any additional information requested by Minnesota Housing.
+The strategic priority policy thresholds in Chapter 5.B apply to projects applying for Minnesota Housing resources except in cases where projects exclusively apply for non-competitive tax credits.
 For projects in which Minnesota Housing is the allocating agency, the developer must submit an application fee (review fee).
-(See Chapter 8) In addition, if the issuer of the bonds is not Minnesota Housing, the initial submission must include evidence from the issuer that the project received an approval of an allocation of tax-exempt bond volume cap from the state of Minnesota and a preliminary determination issued by the issuer of the bonds addressing the tax credit dollar amount and project costs pursuant to Section 42(m)(2)(D) of the Internal Revenue Code [also see the QAP for additional detail].
+(See Chapter 8) In addition, if the issuer of the bonds is not Minnesota Housing, the initial submission must include evidence from the issuer that the project received an approval of an allocation of a portion of the state ceiling for tax exempt volume limited bonds from the state of Minnesota and a preliminary determination issued by the issuer of the bonds addressing the tax credit dollar amount and project costs pursuant to Section 42(m)(2)(D) of the Internal Revenue Code [also see the QAP for additional detail].